 Encouraging you to file fake W-2 forms

-You should already know you can’t create fake W-2s to file with the IRS, but some scammers might try to convince you to do so with the promise of claiming false credits and seeing a larger refund.
+You should already know you can’t create fake W-2s to file with the IRS, but some scammers might try to convince you to do so by promising to claim false credits and see a larger refund.

 And whether or not it is a scam, taxpayers attempting to file fake W-2s aren’t likely to get away with it.
 Committing fraud can cost you much more than you were hoping to get and is not worth it.